MDMA: Pharmacodynamics

 Elevation of serotonin, norepinephrine, and dopamine levels by MDMA is believed to mediate most of the drug's effects, including its entactogenic, stimulant, euphoriant, hyperthermic, and sympathomimetic effects.
 The entactogenic effects of MDMA, including increased sociability, empathy, feelings of closeness, and reduced aggression, are thought to be mainly due to induction of serotonin release.
 The exact serotonin receptors responsible for MDMA's entactogenic effects are unclear, but may include the serotonin 5-HT_{1A} receptor, 5-HT_{1B} receptor, and 5-HT_{2A} receptor, as well as 5-HT_{1A} receptor-mediated oxytocin release and consequent activation of the oxytocin receptor.
+The role of oxytocin in the effects of MDMA was demonstrated in people with arginine vasopressin deficiency (central diabetes insipidus), who have oxytocin deficiency and in whom MDMA fails to elevate oxytocin levels and shows greatly blunted entactogenic effects.
 Induction of dopamine release is thought to be importantly involved in the stimulant and euphoriant effects of MDMA, while induction of norepinephrine release and serotonin 5-HT_{2A} receptor stimulation are believed to mediate its sympathomimetic effects.
 Activation of serotonin 5-HT_{1B} and 5-HT_{2A} receptors is also thought to be involved in the stimulant and euphoriant effects of MDMA, while serotonin 5-HT_{2C} receptor activation is thought to constrain these effects and limit MDMA's reinforcing potential.
 Serotonin 5-HT_{2B} receptor signaling appears to be required for MDMA-induced serotonin release and effects.
 MDMA has been associated with a unique subjective "magic" or euphoria that few or no other known entactogens are said to fully reproduce.
 The mechanisms underlying this property of MDMA are unknown, but it has been theorized to be due to a specific mixture and balance of pharmacological activities, including combined serotonin, norepinephrine, and dopamine release and direct serotonin receptor agonism.